TheRexDevs/EventSphere-API/README.md

-### Folio API
+### EventSphere API

-Backend service for a multi-tenant portfolio CMS.
-Flask + SQLAlchemy, JWT, and payment integrations.
+Backend service for EventSphere a a full-stack college event management system that allows students to discover, register for, and participate in college events while providing organizers and admins with tools to manage events efficiently.

 Setup
 - Create and activate a Python 3.12 venv